-Professors at the University of Hohenheim have extensive experience in international research.
+Teaching Professors at the University of Hohenheim have extensive experience in international research.
 Students also benefit from Hohenheim's active links with academic partners worldwide.
 Guest speakers from partner universities as well as research, development and policy institutions cover additional topics and enrich the curriculum.

-The following is a list of professors offering compulsory and semielective modules and are thus closely linked to the Master's program in Bioeconomy.
-However, if you have questions about the program it is best to contact Mr Sascha Denneler at bioeconomy@uni-hohenheim.de.
+The following professors offer compulsory and semi-elective modules and are thus closely linked to the Master's program in Bioeconomy.
+However, if you have any questions about the program, it is best to contact Ms. Svenja Pittroff at bioeconomy@uni-hohenheim.de.